 The local currency is the ouguiya which cannot be imported or exported.
 Foreign currency on departure cannot be more than the amount declared on arrival.

 Before you go, organise a variety of ways of accessing your money overseas, such as credit cards, and Euros or US dollars cash.
 Australian currency and travellers' cheques are not accepted in Mauritania.
-Consult with your bank to find out the most appropriate currency to carry and whether your ATM card will work overseas.
-There are ATMs available in several banks in Nouakchott and some of these may accept foreign credit cards.
+Consult with your bank to find whether your ATM card will work in Mauritania.
+There are ATMs available in several banks in Nouakchott some of which may accept foreign credit cards.

 Credit cards are not widely used and only local currency is accepted payment in most restaurants and stores.
 Restaurants or firms which cater principally to foreigners may accept Euros.